jbush001/HeadphoneGuitarPracticeAmp/README.md

 - Open the menu File -> Fabrication Outputs -> Gerber Files.
   Select plot format "Gerber".
 Set the output directory to the fabrication subdirectory.
   Press the 'plot' button.
-  (Should double check these by double clicking to open the gerber viewer)
+  (Should double check these by double clicking to open the Gerber viewer)
 - Open the menu File -> Fabrication Outputs -> Drill Files.
   Press the 'Generate' button.
+These should also go in the fabrication directory.
 - Open the menu Fabrication Outputs -> Component placement.
   Hand modify the first line of the CSV file, replacing it with:
   Ref,Val,Package,Mid X,Mid Y,Rotation,Layer

 From the schematic editor:
 - Open the menu Tools -> Generate Bill of Materials.
 Click the export button.
   (This will be in the logic_board directory).